DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: HYPER-PARAMETERS

 \section{HYPER-PARAMETERS}

-We use the AdamW~\cite{kingma2014adam} optimizer for stochastic gradient descent with an initial learning rate of 0.01 and step-scheduler with step size of 5~\cite{saleh2019dynamic} to train our model.
+We trained our model using the stochastic gradient descent optimizer AdamW~\cite{kingma2014adam} with an initial learning rate of 0.01, and a weight decay of ${10}^{-5}$(using bias correction by default).
+We also used the step-scheduler with a step size of 5~\cite{saleh2019dynamic} and a learning decay rate of 0.9.
 For POT parameters, $q={{10}^{-4}}$ for all data sets, low quantile is 0.07 for SMAP, 0.01 for MSL, and 0.001 for others.
 Note that the number of heads in the multi-head attention mechanism is controlled to be the same size as the dataset size.
 We use $80\%$ of each time series as the training set and the remaining $20\%$ of data as the testing set.
 Since this is an unsupervised method, we do not use any labeling information in the training process.
 For each time series, only the next timestamp is predicted and marked as normal or abnormal.
-We use the early stopping strategy to train DTAAD, \textit{i.e.}, we stop the training as soon as the verification accuracy starts to drop, most training epochs are 5.
-We use the following hyperparameter values. \begin{itemize} \item Window size = 10 \item Loss weights generated by the two decoders = 0.8 \item Convolutional kernel size of TCN = 3 \& 4 \item Number of layers in transformer encoders = 2 \item Number of layers of encoders feedforward units = 2 \item Hidden units in encoder layers = 16 \item Dropout in encoders = 0.2 \end{itemize}
+We use the early stopping strategy to train DTAAD, \textit{i.e.}, we stop the training as soon as the verification accuracy starts to drop, this is done to prevent overfitting and reduce the performance fluctuations on the validation set.
+We incorporate the moving average of validation performance to smooth fluctuations and make more informed decisions about the optimal stopping point.
+The objective of considering trends rather than single fluctuations is to ensure a more stable convergence of the model.
+We use the following hyperparameter values. \begin{itemize} \item Window size = 10 \item Loss weights generated by the two decoders = 0.8 \item Convolutional kernel size of TCN = 3 \& 4 \item Number of layers in transformer encoders = 1 \item Number of layers of encoders feedforward units = 2 \item Hidden units in encoder layers = 16 \item Dropout in encoders = 0.2 \end{itemize}